 - The minimum deductible, which is the minimum deductible your High Deductible Health Plan must have after cost assistance.

-TIP: Not every ACA-compliant plan is HSA-eligible, so make sure you choose an HSA-eligible plan (the plan will be branded as such).
-For example, some higher end plans have deductibles too low to qualify and some catastrophic plans have deductibles too high to qualify (as the out-of-pocket maximum for HSAs is slightly lower than the maximum in general).
-Learn more about health savings accounts in 2019 and Maximums for 2019.
+TIP: Some health plans have out-of-pocket maximums that are too high to qualify for HSAs.
+Not every ACA-compliant plan is HSA-eligible, so make sure you choose an HSA-eligible plan (the plan will be branded as such).
+For example, some higher-end plans have deductibles too low to qualify and some catastrophic plans have deductibles too high to qualify (as the out-of-pocket maximum for HSAs is slightly lower than the maximum in general).

 Health Savings Account Limits History